 Since this baseline study is conducted in the context of the Mattson Program started in the program year 2023-2024 and ending in 2027-2028, we consider year 2024 as the starting point we need to conduct the baseline study.
 As a result, the baseline results will be valid only for the upcoming years of intervention, not for the interventions implemented by HANWASH between 2018 and 2024.
 So, this baseline study will strictly answer the question: “How is the WASH situation in the HANWASH target communes in year 2024?”.

 N.B: It is noteworthy that the WASH indicators of SDG 6 should be used as a reference when assessing the level of access to drinking water, sanitation and hygiene services in the target communes.
+These indicators can be found at www.washdata.org.

 Data collection methods